shotjs/shot-cli/readme.md

 $ npm start
 ```

-*Note : Please make sure your MongoDB is running.
+*NOTE: Please make sure your MongoDB is running.
 For MongoDB installation guide see [this](https://docs.mongodb.org/v3.0/installation/).*

 ## Table of Contents